 People, Planet and Profits - RVA at The Caribbean Sustainable Tourism Conference

-Stina Herberg will speak at The annual Caribbean Conference on Sustainable Tourism Development is part of the information dissemination and regional awareness component of CTO's Strategy for Sustainable Tourism.
+Stina Herberg will speak at The annual Caribbean Conference on Sustainable Tourism Development as part of the information dissemination and regional awareness component of CTO's Strategy for Sustainable Tourism.
 It looks at how member states can design and implement sustainable tourism policies and programmes offering a regional forum for information exchange on the successes and pitfalls of national, regional and international initiatives.
 Organized by the CTO, it has evolved from the Caribbean Ecotourism Conference held from 1991 to 1996."Keeping the Right Balance"

-is the overall theme of our sustainable tourism conferences, acknowledging that the sustainability of tourism in the Caribbean requires proper co-ordination and the co-operation of all stakeholders, and recognizing the need to maintain the balance between economic, environmental and socio-cultural development.
+is the overall theme of our sustainable tourism conference, acknowledging that the sustainability of tourism in the Caribbean requires proper co-ordination and the co-operation of all stakeholders, and recognizing the need to maintain the balance between economic, environmental and socio-cultural development.